codeation/impress/README.md

 Notes:

 - This project is still in the early stages of development and is not yet in a usable state.
-- The project tested on Ubuntu 21.04 and MacOS Big Sur (11.5)
+- The project tested on Debian 11.01 (bullseye) and MacOS Big Sur (11.5)

 ## Basic Principles of Library Building Design